dongwookdannykim/dongwookdannykim.github.io/_pages/publications.md

 A parallel distinction separates four things that can outlive one another: the claim episode, the project, the form-type (a reusable administrative template), and the operational system.
 What looks like the survival of a claim is often the survival of a form, or of a running system, after the claim itself was refused.

 Four cases carry the argument.
 The exclusive economic zone entered law through an authoritative revision of the underlying allocation rather than by assertion against it.
-Air defense identification zones show carriers adjusting while affected governments refused the asserted relation outright.
+Air defense identification zones show carriers adjusting, while the affected governments have refused the asserted relationship outright.
 The 1976 Bogotá Declaration was defeated as a claim but continued as a reformulated project.
 Australia's 2004 maritime identification initiative serves as a hard negative.
 It shows that administrative zone language need not amount to an international claim of right.

 ## Projects in Development